Leuchtfeuer/typo3-secure-downloads/Documentation/Introduction/Index.rst

 delivered directly by the web server, and is therefore not part of the TYPO3 access control scheme – files remain unprotected, since URLs can be re-used, emailed, Search engine included or even guessed.

-The "Secure Download" extension (`EXT:secure_downloads`) changes this behavior: Files will now be accessed through a script that honors TYPO3 access rights.
+The "Secure Downloads" extension (`EXT:secure_downloads`) changes this behavior: Files will now be accessed through a script that honors TYPO3 access rights.
 The converted URL's will then look like this:

 ::